 Many captive reptiles do fine with a slight temperature drop at night (that is what many experience in the wild).
 Many reptile care sheets recommend a night time or minimum temperature.
 A slight gradient can still be provided, again to let the reptile choose where it wants to be.

 There are several options for providing heat and the best one(s) for you will depend on your reptile and your enclosure.
 Overhead heating more naturally replicates a reptile basking in the sun, but under-tank heating is a good option to supplement the heat provided.
 If at all possible, avoid heat sources placed within the cage, or at least make sure they are shielded to prevent direct contact between the reptile and the heat source to prevent burns.
 This is particularly important for some species (e.g. iguanas and Chinese Water Dragons).
 Hot rocks should generally be avoided - often they can be hot enough to burn a reptile that rests on one, yet they do not do much for heating the whole tank.
-And of course, make sure all heating devices are used in an appropriate and safe manner to reduce the risk of burns or fires.
+And of course, make sure all heating devices are used appropriately and safely to reduce the risk of burns or fires.
 A few options are presented below.

-- Basking lights, spotlights, incandescent lamps - these represent a simple and effective way to provide heat as well as daytime light.
+- Basking lights, spotlights, incandescent lamps: These represent a simple and effective way to provide heat as well as daytime light.
 They come in a variety of wattages and some experimentation may be necessary to find the right combination of distance and power to provide the right temperature.
 White bulbs can't be used 24 hours a day, though (your reptile needs some time in the dark too), so a dim colored bulb can be used at night.
-Night time bulbs made specifically for reptiles are a good choice.
+Nighttime bulbs made specifically for reptiles are a good choice.
 This type of heat is a nice choice since it provides a baking spot for your pet.

-- Ceramic heating elements - these screw into a socket much light a bulb, but do not emit any light.
+- Ceramic heating elements: These screw into a socket much light a bulb, but do not emit any light.
 They produce a lot of heat and must be used only in a ceramic socket rated for the element or there is a risk of overheating and fire.

-- Under tank heating pads and tape - human heating pads are okay but not ideal.
+- Under tank heating pads and tape: Human heating pads are okay but not ideal.
 Special heat pads and heat tape can be purchased for reptiles.
 These under tank heat sources are a good choice for supplementing heat provided by a basking light, or providing heat at night.

 The Importance of Ultraviolet